U.S. Citizen Services

 Welcome to U.S. Citizen Services

-The U.S. Citizen Services Unit will not be able to answer questions about visas.
-Use the links on the left for more information about our services.
+Use the tabs on the left for more information about our services.

 U.S. Consulate General

 (Please note: Visa questions sent to this e-mail address will not be

 acknowledged or forwarded.
 This e-mail address is for questions regarding services provided by the Consular Section in

 Hours of Operation